http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 ## Available Now

-http4k AI ships today with v6.14.0.0.
+http4k AI ships today with [v6.14.0.0](https://github.com/http4k/http4k/releases/tag/6.14.0.0).
 Like most of http4k, the base modules join our 180+ open source integrations.
 The advanced features (MCP, upcoming tool orchestration) live in our [Pro-tier](/pro), but we've got news about that below.

 Ready to build testable AI? **[Get going!](/ecosystem/ai)**

 ## Supporting Smaller Teams

-Here's some good news: we've updated our [commercial license](/commercial-license/) so qualifying small businesses (under $1M ARR) get free access to Pro modules, just like personal users and non-profits.
+Here's some other good news: we've updated our [commercial license](/commercial-license/) so qualifying small businesses (under $1M ARR) get free access to Pro modules, just like personal users and non-profits.

 Why?
-Because the best innovations often come from scrappy teams who don't have enterprise budgets yet.
-We want http4k's simplicity and rock-solid testing capabilities in the hands of people building cool stuff, not just those with big wallets.
+Because the best innovations often come from scrappy teams building the future.
+We want http4k's advanced capabilities accessible to innovators and builders, regardless of their current scale or funding stage.

 Advanced MCP, tool orchestration, and future Pro features are now free for smaller teams.
 Go build something awesome.

 ## We Want to Hear From You

-We'd love to showcase how teams are using http4k AI in their work!
-Whether you're building intelligent agents, integrating LLMs into existing systems, or creating innovative MCP tools, we want to hear your story.
+We'd love to showcase how teams are using http4k in their work!
+Whether you're building website, APIs, intelligent agents, integrating LLMs into existing systems, or creating innovative MCP tools, we want to hear your story.

-Get in touch at [contact@http4k.org](mailto:contact@http4k.org) or find us on the [Kotlin Slack](https://slack.http4k.org) to tell us how http4k AI is helping you succeed with smaller, simpler, testable, and observable code.
+Get in touch at [contact@http4k.org](mailto:contact@http4k.org) or find us on the [Kotlin Slack](https://kotlinlang.slack.com) to tell us how http4k AI is helping you succeed with smaller, simpler, testable, and observable code.
 Your experience could inspire others and help us continue building tools that matter.

 The future of AI development is functional, testable, and observable.
-Welcome to [http4k AI](/ecosystem/ai).
+Welcome to **[http4k AI](/ecosystem/ai)**.

-/happy coding!

 #### // the http4k team